basho/riak-dev-cluster/README.md

 * Handoff port of riak1 is 11099.
 * https port is off, or same as http port.
 * Riak Control (Admin UI) is available [here](http://127.0.0.1:11098/admin)
-* All nodes use the [LevelDB storage backend](http://docs.basho.com/riak/latest/ops/advanced/backends/leveldb/)
+* All nodes use the [LevelDB storage backend](http://docs.basho.com/riak/latest/ops/advanced/backends/leveldb/) by default
 * [Riak Search](http://docs.basho.com/riak/latest/dev/using/search/) is disabled
 * The `/etc/riak.conf` in each node's directory enumerates all other ports and settings